Noovolari/leapp/docs/security/credentials-generation/aws.md

 [How to generate temporary credentials on AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_request.html)

-**If you do not pass DurationSeconds parameter (as in the case of Leapp), the temporary credentials expire in 1 hour.**
+**If you do not pass the DurationSeconds parameter (as in the case of Leapp), the temporary credentials expire in 1 hour.**

 ## IAM User